hash71/zoompress/README.md

 User CRUD and Page CRUD features are available in this project

-Pages can be categorized under different subjects
+Pages can be categorized under different subjects which also have visibility options to registered and non-registered users

 Pages can contain images, videos, animations, various kind of text formattings